 You don’t have to feel your privilege for it to be real.
 In fact, the essence of privilege is that its effects are so subtle and so built into your daily experience from birth, that they are hardly noticeable.
 They are givens that are givens to you precisely because you look the way you look—but these realities are not at all universal and that’s the rub here.
 Like breathing, privilege is simply a reality of life that you are largely unaware of.
 Over time, you may learn to see it on display in certain moments and precise ways, but the greater truth is that privilege is at still at work even when you cease to be aware of it.

 Privilege isn’t personal.
 This isn’t about whether you “like” people of color, whether you have black friends or not, whether you listen to hip hop or not.
 It’s not about whether or not you vote Blue, or whether you do or don’t or say whatever you believe “racist” things to be.
 In many ways, this isn’t about you.
 The heart of privilege is that it is a systemic reality; you are part of a larger truth that is far greater than your individual experience or personal actions—as important as those things are.
-Recognizing privilege isn’t just about policing your behavior or monitoring your thoughts, it’s about purposefully pushing back against systems that nurture injustice and inequality in our culture, in the workforce, in our government.
+Recognizing privilege isn’t just about policing your behavior or monitoring your thoughts, it’s about purposefully pushing back against systems that nurture injustice and inequality in our culture, in the workforce, in our government—places you and I feel very comfortable.

 This is certainly not an expansive or deep understanding of white privilege.
 For that you might look here or here or here or here or here.)
-Better yet, you might sit down with a person of color and ask them what white privilege means to them, and instead of defending your position or refuting their feedback—simply listen.
+Better yet, you might sit down with a person of color or an LGBTQ person or a woman, and ask them what white privilege means to them, and instead of defending your position or refuting their feedback—simply listen.